6 Travel Souvenir Ideas: The Best Things to Buy on Vacation

 • Learn a new dish and use the recipe to impress your friends the next time they visit you.

-Make sure you buy these items from a supermarket or a vendor, not a souvenir or tourist-oriented shop.
+Make sure you buy these vacation souvenirs from a supermarket or a vendor, not a souvenir or tourist-oriented shop.

 For example:

-• A cool woollen cardigan from Portugal or Ireland.
+• A cool woolen cardigan from Portugal or Ireland.

-• T-shirts from a local brand which is not widely popular in your state.
+• T-shirts from a local brand that is not widely popular in your state.

 • A new pair of shoes, flip-flops, or sandals.